-Protein is also the most satiating macro, meaning it helps quell hunger better than the other macros, including fat and fibrous carbs.
-As you may have already experienced, managing your hunger is how you make your diet more successful if you are attempting to lose body fat.
-Because it’s so satiating, this means protein also helps with managing and even preventing cravings.
+Protein is also the most satiating macro, meaning it helps quell hunger better than the other macronutrients, including fat and fibrous carbs.
+As you may have already experienced, managing your hunger goes a long way toward curbing cravings and making your eating plan more successful when you are attempting to lose body fat.

-When you eat adequate protein for your lifestyle, you’ll usually have fewer cravings, especially if you are eating enough to support your lifestyle, activity levels, and overall training.
+When you eat adequate protein for your lifestyle, you’ll usually have fewer cravings, especially if you are eating enough to support your activity level and overall training.

 So, how much protein do you need?

-The amount of protein you need is dependent upon your body composition, weight, height, medical history, and current health, as well as your goals, in addition to the type, intensity, duration, and frequency of your physical activity.
+The amount of protein you need is dependent upon your body composition (muscle to fat ratio), weight, height, medical history, and current health, as well as your goals, in addition to the type, intensity, duration, and frequency of your physical activity.

 The Recommended Daily Allowance (or RDA) is 0.8g per kilogram of bodyweight - for those of us following Imperial measurements, that’s only 0.36g per pound of bodyweight.
-The RDA is simply the amount of protein you need to meet your basic nutritional requirements for much of the adult population, but not all of it, as I will outline.
+The RDA is simply the amount of protein you need to meet your basic nutritional requirements for much of, but not all, the adult population, as I will outline.